blueivorygroup/Software-Engineer-Challenge/README Frontend.md

 1. Instructions on starting your application
 2. Use git
 3. Test cases (at least unit tests for major functions)
-4. Browser compatibility: Latest 2 versions Chrome, Firefox and Safari / iOS and Android
-5. Instructions on creating a production build
+4. Instructions on creating a production build

 ## Submission